Quantum origin of the primordial fluctuation spectrum and its statistics: Further Statistical Aspects

-\item[i)] How do we go from the arguments supporting ergodicity in time averages, to corresponding arguments for spatial averages?.
+\item[i)] How do we go from the arguments supporting ergodicity in time averages to the corresponding arguments for spatial averages?

-\item[ii)] Regarding the CMB, we in fact do not have access to the spatial sections that would allow us to investigate the space averages.
-We only have access to the particular intersection of our past light come with the 3-d hypersurface of last scattering: that is to a 2-sphere that we see as the source of the CMB photons that reach us today.
-Lets call it from now on the CMB 2-sphere. \footnote{We note in relation to this point that there are intrinsic problems in considering ergodicity of processes within a two sphere as discussed in \cite{Jerome}.}
+\item[ii)] Regarding the CMB, we, in fact, do not have access to the spatial sections that would allow us to investigate the space averages.
+We only have access to the particular intersection of our past light come with the 3D hypersurface of decoupling.
+That is, to a two-sphere that we see as the source of the CMB photons that reach us today: the surface of last scattering.
+How do we go from spatial averages to averages over that two-sphere? \footnote{We note, in relation to this point, that there are intrinsic problems in considering ergodicity of processes within a two sphere as discussed in Ref. \cite{49}.}

-\item[iii)] The third problem is that each one of the quantities of interest $\alpha_{lm}$ is itself already a weighted average over the CMB 2-sphere (with the weight function given by the corresponding $Y_{lm}(\theta, \varphi)$).
-Therefore, what would be this new average we would be talking about in the arguments above?.
-In other words, if one is willing to accept that the ensemble averages should coincide with averages over the 2-sphere, why would one not also accept that the weighted average over the two sphere, should coincide with the equally weighted average over ensembles?.
-The latter would be zero so this is clearly unacceptable.
+\item[iii)] Each one of the quantities of interest, $\alpha_{lm}$, is itself already a weighted average over the CMB two-sphere [with the weight function given by the corresponding $Y_{lm}(\theta, \varphi)$].
+Therefore, what would be the role of a new average over the $m$'s ?
+Why do we need to perform any additional average?
+In other words, if one is willing to accept that the ensemble averages should coincide with averages over the two-sphere, why would one not also accept that the weighted averages over the two-sphere should coincide with the equally weighted average over ensembles?
+If we were to accept this, we would conclude that the weighted average (with weight $Y_{lm}$ and fixed $l$ and $m$) of $\delta T/T$ over the surface of last scattering for our Universe should coincide with the corresponding weighted average of that quantity over the ensemble of universes, without any further averaging over $m$.
+The problem is that the latter would be zero, but the former is just $\alpha_{lm}$, which, empirically, is not zero.
+Thus, there must be something wrong with our arguments and assumptions.
+One should then consider what it is, and why.

 \end{itemize}